sivalabs-bookstore/bookstore/README.md

 * Order Processing
   * Notification-service receives OrderCreated Event and send an email notification to customer
   * Notification-service receives OrderError Event and send an email notification to customer
-  * Delivery-service receives OrderCreated Event and update local status to SHIPPING and then publish OrderShipping Event
+  * Delivery-service receives OrderCreated Event and save order with status READY_TO_SHIP
-  * Order-service receives OrderShipping Event and update status to SHIPPING
-  * Notification-service receives OrderShipping Event and send an email notification to customer
-  * Delivery-service DeliveryJob update local status to DELIVERED and then publish OrderDelivered Event
+  * Delivery-service DeliveryJob update local status from READY_TO_SHIP to DELIVERED and then publish OrderDelivered Event
   * Order-service receives OrderDelivered Event and update status to DELIVERED
   * Notification-service receives OrderDelivered Event and send an email notification to customer
 * Customer receives order update emails with a link to view current order details.